 I have just started working on a new project, and the Microsoft SQL Server is being used for the project.
-But I am using Mac as my primary development machine at this moment, and I don’t want to switch to windows now, just for using the SQL server.
+But I am using Mac as my primary development machine at this moment, and I don’t want to switch to Windows now, just for using the SQL server.

-Docker is here to rescue.
+Docker is here to rescue you.

 SQL Server image is available in the docker hub; you can check the docker image details at https://hub.docker.com/_/microsoft-mssql-server.